 Fair Market Value Fluctuates, Cost Basis Doesn’t

-As a rule of thumb,cost basis is your “base” price, and it doesn’t change.
-It’s based on the price of an investment asset on one day, at one point in history.
+Your cost basis is fixed.
+It’s the original price you paid for your investment… that “base” number stays constant, even if you hold the asset for years.
 The amount you paid for it won’t change, no matter what day you sell it on.
 (Note: this CAN change with real estate, especially if you invest in renovating the property to increase its value.)

 Market value, on the other hand, changes often.
 Stock prices, for example, change daily.
-We’ve all heard the stories of some stocks taking off (like Zoom in 2020), and some absolutely tanking (like Lyft and Uber after their respective IPOs).
+We’ve all heard the stories of some stocks taking off (like Nvidia in 2024), and some absolutely tanking (like First Republic Bank in 2023).
 No one knows what will happen to any stock’s market value, and anything could happen at any time.

 Cost Basis (Usually) Makes Your Investments Profitable